Rhys Muldoon: Music

 Muldoon has released 2 albums of Children's music through ABC Music; 'I'm Not Singing' (2011), and 'Perfect Is the Enemy of Good, (2015).
 Both albums were co-written and produced by Kram (Spiderbait), and nominated for ARIA Awards.

 Radio

-Muldoon has worked on many radio stations, including MMM, Fox, NOVA in Melbourne, Sydney and Canberra, as well as ABC national and local radio.
+Muldoon has worked on many radio stations, including Triple M, Fox FM, Nova FM in Melbourne, Sydney and Canberra, as well as ABC Radio National and ABC Local Radio.

 Writing

 He has written for various publications, including The Monthly, The Spectator, The Sydney Morning Herald, The Age, Jewish News, and Inside Football, where he has had a regular column for a number of years.
 His essay "A Coup by Any Other Name" for The Monthly, about the removal of Kevin Rudd as Prime Minister was named "an essay of the year".
 He has also written (with his daughter, Lotte Muldoon) a book on Henri de Toulouse-Lautrec for the National Gallery of Australia.
 He has collaborated on a children's book Jasper & Abby and the Great Australia Day Kerfuffle with former Australian Prime Minister, Kevin Rudd.
 He co-wrote (with Wayne Blair) an episode of Lockie Leonard ("Time and Tide").

 He has also written many speeches for politicians, CEO's, journalists and businesspeople.